 Population and Housing: No housing is proposed nor is any removal of housing proposed.
-Two (2) seasonal employees are proposed as part of the project.
+One (1) employees is proposed as part of the project.
 The project will not induce substantial unplanned population growth in an area nor displace substantial numbers of existing people or housing necessitating the construction of replacement housing.
 No impact.

-Public Services: The project is for existing mixed light cannabis cultivation with ancillary propagation and processing activities on a parcel where agricultural activities are principally permitted.
+Public Services: The project is for existing outdoor cannabis cultivation and drying activities on a parcel where agricultural activities are principally permitted.
 The project will not increase the need for fire or law enforcement services.
 The project is not within 600 feet of a school or park.
 Less than significant impact.